Sureinity/maxidom/docs/01_PROJECT_OVERVIEW.md

 MaxiDOM introduces a layer of security that works passively in the background.
 It verifies identity not by asking for credentials, but by observing the subconscious patterns of user interaction with the browser.

-The system builds a unique biometric "signature" for a user and flags any significant deviation from this signature as a potential anomaly, providing real-time defense against impersonation.
+The system builds a unique biometric "signature" for a user and flags any significant deviation from this signature as a potential anomaly.
+When an anomaly is detected, the system can issue an **active challenge**—such as a password prompt—to confirm the user's identity and provide real-time defense against impersonation.

 ### 3. Core Principles